ridwanzal/ridwanzal/README.md

 #### Work

-I'm currently working on Digital Agency Company called **Fairtech Technology, Ltd**, and working as regular contributor at NicheStack (as Product Designer & Front End Developer)
+I'm currently working on Digital Agency Company called **Fairtech Technology, Ltd**, and working as regular contributor at NicheStack (as Product Designer & Front End Developer), and create stunning product with SDS Tech

 #### Technology Stack  & Experiences